one-aalam/lleyr/README.md

 Once installed, use `lleyr init` to initialize a project in an existing directory or `lleyr create [folder/project]` to set it up in a new directory.

-For example, to a initialize a new project with the default SASS[lleyr-sass](https://github/one-aalam/lleyr-sass), make sure `lleyr` is installed:
+For example, to a initialize a new project with the default SASS [lleyr-sass](https://github.com/one-aalam/lleyr-sass), make sure `lleyr` is installed:

 ```bash